-What if I told you that your telemedicine satisfaction survey is not just useless-it’s actually hiding the real problem?
-Because a patient who gives a perfect score might also be the one who never fills their prescription, never follows up, and never changes a single behavior.
+Your telemedicine satisfaction survey isn't just useless—it's actively hiding the real problem.
+A patient who gives a perfect score may never fill a prescription, never follow up, and never change a single behavior.
 And your survey calls that a win.

 The Intention Gap

 Standard telemedicine surveys borrow from the old CAHPS model.
 They ask three things: Was the doctor friendly?
 Did you feel heard?
 Was the technology easy?
-Those are nice, but they miss the only question that matters to an employer: Did the employee actually do what the doctor recommended?
+Nice questions, but they miss the only one that matters to an employer: Did the employee actually do what the doctor recommended?

 I call this the Intention Gap.
-Here’s what happens inside the gap:
+Here's what happens inside that gap:

 - The patient loves the visit, but never picks up the prescription.